Page Content

 Curriculum

-The Addiction Psychiatry Fellowship curriculum gives you the skills, clinical judgment, and knowledge necessary to practice addiction psychiatry to enable you to assume a leadership position in the field.
+The Addiction Psychiatry Fellowship curriculum gives you the skills, clinical judgment, and knowledge necessary to enter autonomous practice in addiction psychiatry and to enable you to assume a leadership position in the field.

 Rotation schedule